PrismLauncher/PrismLauncher/libraries/README.md

 BSD licensed, derived from [QtSingleApplication](https://github.com/qtproject/qt-solutions/tree/master/qtsingleapplication).

 Changes are made to make the code more generic and useful in less usual conditions.

+## ganalytics
+A Google Analytics library for Qt.

+BSD licensed, derived from [qt-google-analytics](https://github.com/HSAnet/qt-google-analytics).

+Modifications include better handling of IP anonymization (can be enabled) and general improvements of the API (application handles persistence and ID generation instead of the library).